SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Allows a game entity to turn on the spot.

 **turn_speed**
-Speed at which the game entity turns.
+Speed at which the game entity turns. `inf` can be assigned to make the game entity turn immediately.

 ## ability.type.UseContingent